matteobleve/MBCalendar/README.md

 # MBCalendar
-Simple calendar with planning and events
+Simple calendar in JavaScript with planning and events